 The snow from the night before was frozen and crusted.
 We waited until it softened and then made our stalk.
-We scaled the mountain, keeping downwind, until we were on the same level as the bull.
+We scaled the mountain, keeping downwind until we were on the same level as the bull.
 We stopped to catch our breath and glass through the thick trees to see if we could spot him.
 Suddenly we heard him jump and run.

 “Dang it!
 He must have winded us.”

 Nope.
 Shortly after we saw orange coming across a game trail.
-Yep another hunter had spooked him.
+Yep, another hunter had spooked him.

 So close, but no luck on day 1.

 Day 2: We were there before sun up again.
 We tied the horses and waited near by for the sun to rise.
 It took forever that day.
 It poured rain, sleeted, snowed and hailed.
 When it was finally light enough to see, we saw nothing.
 The elk were fairly quiet.
 We heard faint bugles here and there.
-Who knows, that may have been other hunters attempting to locate the bulls.
+Who knows, other hunters may have been attempting to locate the bulls.
 We rode and glassed and rode and glassed.
 We ran into a lot of hunters.
 That day was tough because, as I said, it had snowed the day before.
 The snow crunched when we hiked.
 There was not sneaking anywhere that day.
 That second day we attained nothing wet and cold.

 Day 3: That morning we bypassed all the early meadows.
 There was a camp we’d had to pass the morning before.
 The race was on because the hunters there were already gone.
 They tried to beat us up the mountain.
 We noted they were afoot.
 Then we saw their tracks went to the right.
 You guessed it.
 We went left and rode our horses right up that mountain.

-As we crested a bench, I caught sight of the rear-end of an elk moving through the trees.
+As we crested a bench, I caught sight of the rear end of an elk moving through the trees.
 I signaled for LG to be quiet and look.
 (As if she wasn’t already quiet.
 Sheesh.)
 Then I began to cow call as we rode up to the next bench.
-We were right in middle of a herd.
+We were right in the middle of a herd.
 I continued to call and signaled for LG to dismount.
 She stood at a nearby tree as I tied the horses in some thick pines.